-At first glance this may appear as a question with a conspicuous answer.
-We can say that RMS Titanic was a ship that had an unfavorable day and reached the gateways of hell due to an intimate nudge from a chunk of ice.
-But clearly this reasoning is not very credible.
+At first glance, this may appear as a question with a conspicuous answer.
+We can say that RMS Titanic was a ship that had an unfavourable day and reached the gateways of hell due to an intimate nudge from a chunk of ice.
+But clearly, this reasoning is not very credible.

-Do you really think that a 52 thousand ton ship that’s 230 m long, 25 stories high with bleeding edge design for its time, and which took 2.5 years to build would fall prey to a 100 feet iceberg which is lighter than water ? …well though its true there are a lot of other perspectives in which you can view this mishap and end up getting startling results.
+Do you really think that a 52 thousand ton ship that’s 230 m long, 25 stories high with bleeding-edge design for its time, and which took 2.5 years to build, would fall prey to a 100 feet iceberg that is lighter than water? …well, though, it's true there are many other perspectives in which you can view this mishap and end up getting startling results.

 The Engineers’ perspective

 Honestly, if you ask an engineer about the Titanic now, he would proclaim that it was bound to sink well before it even saw the iceberg.
 To comprehend this claim, we need to understand an important physical process in Material science called “Ductile to brittle transition”.

 Ductile — brittle transition

 In simple terms, all metals have the characteristic to deform before fracturing.
 So this generally visible surface deformation is an early indication of material failure.
 But under some circumstances, metal would not deform and would rather behave like a piece of glass; this leads to the catastrophic failure of the material without any deformation.
 This phenomenon is called ductile to brittle transition.
 It generally occurs when ductile materials with a specific composition are exposed to low-temperature conditions for prolonged durations.

 Now, if we look at the case of Titanic, we will find that the majority of the ship, especially the hull, was constructed out of steel plates and held by wrought-iron rivets.
 To be more specific, it had a 26,000-ton hull and used 3 million rivets.
 Unfortunately, both these materials are prone to ductile-brittle transition.